 Scott has no characters like this.
 His heroes are heroic all the way through; his villains similarly villainous.
 They stalk about their stage-sets acting entirely in character from start of story to happy ending.
 The Waverley novels construe a WYSIWYG universe of reassuring moral absolutes.
 And yet, and yet: there is something in Scott that responded to the change in the times.
 He lacked the technical skill to portray the ironies of individual subjectivity the way Austen could, in part because his approach to character was wholly externalised.
 But in some of his novels he found a way of articulating something that approaches Austenian doubleness of character.

 I’ll give you an example of what I mean.
 In The Talisman (1825) noble characters are constantly gadding about in disguise.
-King Richard Coeur-de-lion goes disguised as a slave.
+Prince David of Scotland goes disguised as a slave.
 When King Richard falls sick he is attended, and healed, by an Arab physician called El Hakim.
 At the end of the novel we discover that this physician was actually Sultan Saladin himself, Richard’s enemy, all along.
 All this disguise gubbins is Scott’s way of intimating that a character like Saladin might be both the enemy of Christendom and an honourable, gallant individual at the same time.
 It’s a device that externalises what happens more naturally, and more persuasively, as interiorised characterisation in Austen’s novels.
 But it can be a very effective textual strategy for all that; and there are versions of this device, or variants upon it, throughout the Waverley novels.
 Edward Waverley's own bivalve political affiliation for example; or the complex games of prophesy and history, false-names and true identities, in Guy Mannering; the manifest and latent paired narratives of Heart of Midlothian.